petroemil/Rx.Book/Draft.md

 ### All together

-Now, that you have an idea about the individual pieces, let's try to put them together and see how the resulting implementation can actually be used.
+Now, that you have an idea about the individual pieces, let's try to put them together and also see how the resulting implementation can actually be used.

 ```
-// Code Sample 2-13
-// Combined implementation of timeout, retry, throttle, distinction check and race condition handling

 public class ServiceCallWrapper<TParam, TResult>
 {
     private readonly Func<TParam, Task<TResult>> wrappedServiceCall;